 Bringing change to the most marginalised

-Since then, Darling-Hammond has focused on levelling the playing field after moving from teaching to academia and policymaking.
-She’s strengthened teacher-development programmes, evaluated different educational methods and designed better schools — all in pursuit of equitable education for every child.
+Since then, Linda has focused on levelling the playing field after moving from teaching to academia and policymaking.
+She’s strengthened teacher-development programmes, evaluated different educational methods and designed better schools—all in pursuit of equitable education for every child.

 Education as an ecosystem

-To this end, Zhu’s New Education Initiative (NEI) programme invites students, teachers and parents to read and write together.
-Its programme also includes an extended school library, where the wider community can collectively learn.
+To this end, Professor Zhu’s New Education Initiative (NEI) program invites students, teachers, and parents to read and write together.
+Its program also includes an extended school library, where the wider community can collectively learn.

 NEI works with families to create positive learning environments at home.
-Importantly, Zhu’s work also builds a supportive community and helps rural teachers feel connected and valued.
-This model fosters leadership skills and helps teachers find fulfilment within their careers.
+Importantly, Professor Zhu’s work also builds a supportive community and helps rural teachers feel connected and valued.
+This model fosters leadership skills and helps teachers find fulfillment within their careers.

-The programme has expanded from a single school to encompass 8,300 schools across China.
+The program has expanded from a single school to encompass 8,300 schools across China.
 Now, it reaches millions of children, many in remote, rural areas.
 For each child, the individual impact is quantifiable.
-Research shows that for NEI students, there’s an uplift in reading interest, academic abilities and all-round sense of belonging at school.
+Research shows that for NEI students, there’s an uplift in reading interest, academic abilities, and all-round sense of belonging at school.

-The work of both Darling-Hammond and Zhu resonates with the UN’s Sustainable Development Goal 4 (SDG 4), which spells out the importance of ensuring inclusive and equitable quality education for all.
+The work of both Linda and Professor Zhu resonates with the UN’s Sustainable Development Goal 4 (SDG 4), which spells out the importance of ensuring inclusive and equitable quality education for all.

-In projects and programmes like those of Darling-Hammond and Zhu, we see innovative, sustainable and transformative solutions emerging in the global education community.
+In projects and programs like those of Linda and Professor Zhu, we see innovative, sustainable, and transformative solutions emerging in the global education community.

-But what about the broader social and economic impact of change at such scale?
+But what about the broader social and economic impact of change at such a scale?

 The impact of education ripples far and wide

-First across communities, then across countries: our 2021 education research laureate, Eric Hanushek, has shown that long-term growth in gross domestic product (GDP) is largely determined by how educated its workforce is — the ‘knowledge capital’ of the country — rather than its natural resources or population size.
+First across communities, then across countries: our 2021 education research laureate, Professor Eric Hanushek, has shown that long-term growth in gross domestic product (GDP) is largely determined by how educated its workforce is—the ‘knowledge capital’ of the country—rather than its natural resources or population size.

 Collaboration is vital for transformation